Best Plants for the Bathroom: 7 Species That Thrive in Humidity and Low Light

 By Ellen Hermance · PlantCareAI Editorial

-Bathrooms are genuinely good environments for certain houseplants; high humidity from showers, stable temperatures, and the natural filtering light from frosted or small windows.
+Bathrooms are genuinely good environments for certain houseplants: high humidity from showers, stable temperatures, and the naturally filtered light of a frosted or small window.
 The key is matching plant to conditions: most bathrooms are medium-low light, not bright.
 Here are the plants that genuinely thrive in these conditions.

 -